-To install Paragon Backup & Recovery 11, please do the following:
+As we have already mentioned only Windows components of the product require installation.
+So to install Paragon Backup & Recovery 2012 Free under Windows, please do the following:

 1. Run Setup Application.
-Click on the \.MSI file.
+Click on the .MSI file.
 This application will guide you through the process of the program installation.
 The setup utility is compiled with the InstallShield SDK, hence it contains the standard user interface and set of installation steps.